c-ae/cryptopt-pldi23/README_full.md

 1. There are many graphs already created, but if you want to be as close as possible to the one in Figure 9 in the [Paper appendix](./pldi2023-paper326-supplemental_text.pdf):
     - Execute on an Intel i7 10th Generation, in the container, `CC=clang ./CryptOpt --curve p434      --method square --evals 200k --bets=20 --betRatio=0.1` (for Fig 9.a)  and
-    - Execute on an Intel i7 11th Generation, in the container, `CC=clang ./CryptOpt --curve secp256k1 --method square --evals 200k --bets=20 --betRatio=0.1` (for Fig 9.b) (the former TIME, the latter 20 min).
+    - Execute on an Intel i7 11th Generation, in the container, `CC=clang ./CryptOpt --curve secp256k1 --method square --evals 200k --bets=20 --betRatio=0.1` (for Fig 9.b) (the former 4.5 hours, the latter 20 min).
 1. On your host system, copy the results folder via `docker cp CryptOpt:/root/CryptOpt/results/ /tmp/`.
 1. Take a pdf viewer of your choice and view the `pdf`s in `/tmp/results/fiat/fiat_poly1305_carry_mul/*.pdf` (or respective other function names in the folder)